fahadkshehri/WebCrawler_AlexaTop1M_Domains/README.md

 # WebCrawler_AlexaTop1M_Domains
-A C# web crawler that crawls the Alexa top 1M requested domains to trigger cyber threats
+A C# web crawler that crawls the Alexa top 1M requested domains to trigger cyber threats and malicious activity.